bp/resqpy/docs/tutorial/working_with_equinor_pyscal.rst

     model = rm.Model('/path/to/my_file.epc')
     relperm_wo = RelPerm(model = model, uuid = uuid)

-The dataframe of water-oil relative relperm data is then accessed using the :meth:`resqpy.olio.relperm.RelPerm.dataframe` method.
+The dataframe of water-oil relperm data is then accessed using the :meth:`resqpy.olio.relperm.RelPerm.dataframe` method.

 .. code-block:: python